iadvize/documentation/docs/javascript-callbacks.md

 iAdvize provides Javascript callbacks functions that can be used to perform actions on specific events.

-*Please be advised that on Q4 of 2019 iAdvize will deliver a new Javascript SDK containing much more features.
-Current callbacks will be deprecated but we will insure a smooth transition for existing integrations.*

 ## How to use callbacks

 To execute custom code during an iAdvize callback function you have to define a `var iAdvizeCallbacks;` variable that will contain the callbacks you want to use. **You must declare that variable before iAdvize tracking code.**